 Post menopause it is common for women to notice they have gained weight.
 Weight gain is often accompanied by a change in body shape, with a tendency towards fat being stored on the stomach rather than hips.
 It is thought that on average women gain 2-5 pounds during menopausal transition11, and some women are at risk for greater weight gains.
 Weight gain is partly due to alterations in hormones, while for some women adjustments in lifestyle also contributes.

 Currently, there have been no research studies done on single strain probiotic supplementation for women looking to reduce their weight during perimenopause or post menopause.
 A 5-week trial using a multispecies probiotic alongside dietary changes showed promising results in lowered BMI13.
 However, the study did not make it clear which strains were present in the supplement tested, so further research is to be required.
-As we know, strain specificity is vital when it comes to probiotics.
+We know that strain specificity is important when it comes to probiotic bacteria.

 Exploration into how much of an impact the gut microbiome has on menopause weight gain, and the best probiotics for menopause weight loss, is still in its infancy.
-These are exciting times for women looking to transition smoothly through the menopause years.
+We look forward to further research in this area.

-We also know that prebiotics such as FOS can help to reduce food intake by making you feel fully, which has a positive knock on effect for weight loss.
+It is generally accepted that prebiotics, such as FOS, can make you feel fuller, thereby help to reduce food intake which can have a positive knock on effect for weight loss.

-A meta-analysis published in 2012 concluded there is a lack of robust evidence that prebiotics or synbiotics aid weight loss17.
+A meta-analysis published more than ten years ago concluded there is a lack of robust evidence that prebiotics or synbiotics aid weight loss17.
 Rather than a disappointing result, this seems to have spurred on researchers to conduct further clinical trials.
 For example, a 2017 study involving 44 overweight children aged 7-12 years found oligofructose-enriched inulin (a type of prebiotic) to significantly reduce body weight and body fat.
 Analysis also revealed significant increases in species of the Bifidobacterium genus and decreases in Bacteroides vulgatus within the prebiotic group.

-Whilst a reduction in bloating is not precisely the same thing as weight loss, losing inches from their stomach is what most people really want, when they embark on a weight loss regime.
+Whilst a reduction in bloating is not precisely the same thing as weight loss, losing inches from the stomach area is a desire for many people when embarking on a weight loss programme.

-All the clinical research we’ve talked about just goes to show how diverse and incredible our guts really are.
+All the clinical research discussed above just goes to show how diverse and incredible our guts really are.
 It’s clear to see that the studies are mounting to suggest that the bacteria in our gut can have an impact on our weight.
 So, is it possible that soon we might see a probiotic specific for weight loss?

-Healthcare professionals may also wish to read this related article on our Probiotic Professionals site: Probiotics for obesity
+Healthcare professionals may also wish to read our related article over on our Probiotic Professionals site: Probiotics for obesity